How to Limewash Brick + Mistakes to Avoid

 Of course, I did NOT pay attention to my mess as I went 😂

 I was very happy to find out–WEEKS later–that you can just scrub limewash off of stone or cement or whatever with a cleaning brush like this one.
-You could probably even just try it with a rag first.

 Limewash Brick Tips, Techniques, & Mistakes I Made

+Even though there are only a few steps to my limewash red brick house, there are SO many different ways that it can go right or wrong in between.
 Although I enjoyed the process and WOULD recommend limewashing to anyone, it was frustrating to do SO much research… only to find that there were a million little details that no one mentioned.

 I always want to be the person online that you can actually trust to give you the real deal (and to make every possible mistake), so here we go.
 Here are 5 important tips you need to know: